excellalabs/intro-to-functional-scala/README.md

 [Currying](https://docs.scala-lang.org/tour/multiple-parameter-lists.html) - when a method is called with a fewer number of parameter lists than it defined, yielding a function taking the missing parameter lists as its arguments

 [Case classes](https://docs.scala-lang.org/tour/case-classes.html) - like regular classes that have an apply method by default that takes care of object construction, and are compared by structure, not reference.
 They are good for modeling immutable data.
-They are declared with the `case class` keywork, new is not used, and parameter(s) are passed.
+They are declared with the `case class` keyword, new is not used, and parameter(s) are passed.

 [Pattern matching](https://docs.scala-lang.org/tour/pattern-matching.html) - a mechanism for checking a value against a pattern.
 A match can deconstruct the value into parts.
-More powerful than `switch` and can be used in place of if/else's.
+More powerful than `switch` and can be used in place of if/else collections.

-Scala is also object-oriented.
+**Scala is also object-oriented**.
 [Every value is an object](https://docs.scala-lang.org/tour/unified-types.html) (i.e. functions represented by objects are called function values).
 Types and behavior of objects are described by classes and traits.
 Classes are extended by subclassing & a mixin-based composition mechanism as a clean replacement for multiple inheritance.

 [Traits](https://docs.scala-lang.org/tour/traits.html) - for sharing interfaces and fields betweemn classes (like Java 8 interfaces).
 Can be extended by classes and objects but cannot be instantiated so have no parameters.

-[Mixin-based compoition](https://docs.scala-lang.org/tour/mixin-class-composition.html) - traits used to compose a class
+[Mixin-based composition](https://docs.scala-lang.org/tour/mixin-class-composition.html) - traits used to compose a class

 ### Section 1.1 - Why functional programming?